 Smithgall Woods Regional Education Center (SWREC) was established at the Smithgall Woods—Dukes Creek Conservation Area in 1997 in response to the growing demand for hands-on environmental education.
 Smithgall Woods is situated on 5,600 acres, most of which was acquired by the state of GA through a gift-purchase from Charles Smithgall, Jr., a noted conservationist and entrepreneur.

-SWREC offers programs for students of all ages in cooperation with the Georgia DNR Wildlife Resources Division, State Parks and Historic Sites Division, and Pioneer RESA.
+SWREC offers programs for students of all ages in cooperation with the Georgia DNR& Wildlife Resources Division, State Parks and Historic Sites Division, and Pioneer RESA.
 Teacher workshops are held to help teachers learn more about North Georgia’s ecosystems and the unique opportunities available at Smithgall Woods.

 All programs are site-specific and are grounded on biologically-sound principles.
 GA DNR professionals from Parks, Game Management, and community volunteers collaborate to share their personal experiences and expertise on a wide variety of topics.
 All programs correlate to Georgia’s Performance Standards (Available upon request).

-Two or three, hour-long programs can be combined for a half-day field trip experience, or single programs can provide an in-depth study addressing specific educational objectives.
+Two or three hour-long programs can be combined for a half-day field trip experience, or single programs can provide an in-depth study addressing specific educational objectives.
 Teachers, parents and chaperones are encouraged to participate or even to lead an on-site activity.
 A variety of habitat types—pond, stream, field, and forest—as well as an informative, self-interpretive Discovery Room allow for unlimited educational opportunities.

-Call Kathy Church at 706-878-3087, or e-mail at email@example.com for reservations.
+Make a reservation online, call Kathy Church at 706-878-3087, or e-mail at email@example.com for reservations.
 On-site field trips are recommended for fall (August–November) and spring (March–May).
 Outreach programs may be scheduled anytime staff is available.
 On-site group size is typically limited to 60 students.
 Please be ready to provide the following information:

 - Teacher's name and contact information